A Command Economy Tends To Exist Under A: Complete Guide

 Q: Can a command economy coexist with a market economy?

 A: Yes.
 Many countries run a mixed system where strategic sectors (energy, defense) are centrally planned while consumer goods flow through market mechanisms.
-China is the classic example Worth keeping that in mind..
+China is the classic example That's the whole idea..

 Q: Why do some countries choose a command economy despite the inefficiencies?